 If validating, to determine the maximum valid number of occurrences of an array both when parsing and unparsing.

-An element declaration or reference where XSD minOccurs is greater than zero is said to be a required element.

-An occurrence of an element with an index less than or equal to XSD minOccurs is said to be a required occurrence.

-An element declaration or reference where XSD minOccurs is equal to zero is said to be an optional element.

-An occurrence of an element with an index greater than XSD minOccurs is said to be an optional occurrence.

 The XSD minOccurs and XSD maxOccurs values are interpreted in conjunction with the DFDL dfdl:occursCountKind property.
-For some values of dfdl:occursCountKind the XSD minOccurs and XSD maxOccurs are either ignored, enforced, or used for validation checking only.
 See Section 16, Properties for Array Elements and Optional Elements, for more details.

 MinLength, MaxLength